-- Social Science - List of University Courses (RGC)
+- Social Science Degree Plan - University Courses

 Social Science cannot be used as a minor

 SPANISH MAJOR

 A major or minor in Spanish can prepare a student for a career as a teacher, law enforcement officer, translator, interpreter, social worker, public relations officer, sales representative, or manager with a large number of businesses which are seeking bilingual employees.
 The demand for college graduates with bilingual skills is steadily increasing.
 In addition, a strong background in Spanish can complement any field of study.
 The completion of the Spanish major will also prepare a student for graduate studies in Spanish or linguistics.